taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Monitoring_your_Projects/Available_Monitoring_tools.md

 ## **Dashboard**

-The first page you’ll see after signing into Taikun is *Dashboard*.
+The first page you’ll see after signing into Taikun CloudWorks is *Dashboard*.
 With its help, you can see an overview of the state of your existing Projects.

 Up here, you can find the 2 main elements for monitoring the state of your resources: